You have reached your limit. Sorry, friend!

 Never fear - sign up for unlimited access to the Project JUST wiki.

-Everlane shares a breakdown of the cost of some of its products with its customers in order to demonstrate what the brand terms radical transparency.
+🔎 Everlane shares a breakdown of the cost of each product with its customers in order to demonstrate what the brand terms radical transparency.

-/ Everlane estimates that it has over 10,000 factory workers around the world.
+/ Everlane estimated in July 2015 that it has over 10,000 factory workers around the world.

 / In December 2015, Bloomberg reported that Everlane’s sales in 2013 were $12 million and $24 million in 2014.
 PrivCo, a firm that tracks private companies, estimates Everlane’s revenue could be $35 million in 2015.
 Everlane no longer shares sales information publicly.